 Making Sense of Fractions

-As I became a more accomplished teacher by regularly using formative assessment strategies, I began to develop a pretty good sense of students’ misconceptions in math.
-By the time I reached my eighth year of teaching, I knew that students dreaded the fraction unit in math, and I wasn’t quite sure why.
+Accomplished teachers regularly use formative assessment strategies.
+Through them, I began to develop a pretty good sense of students’ misconceptions in math.
+I reached my eighth year of teaching knowing that students dreaded the fraction unit in math.
+I wasn’t quite sure why.
 Who doesn’t love problems about pizza and brownie pans?
 What caused this dread and instant confusion when fractions were announced?

-The following is a great case for using multiple formative assessment strategies and occurred in my fifth grade advanced math class.
-We are talking about the top math students in the whole grade level; I was sure they had the most fraction sense of all students!
+The following is a great case for using multiple formative assessment strategies.
+The setting: my fifth grade advanced math class.
+We are talking about the top math students in the whole grade level.
+I was sure they had the most fraction sense of all students!

 Had I not taken the time to give the pre-assessment and devote so much time to fraction sense, I am not sure we would have reached some of the understandings that the fifth grade curriculum required.
 My two favorite fraction resources I used to build my unit are Beyond Pizzas and Pies and Elementary and Middle School Mathematics: Teaching Developmentally.
 These resources provide examples and problems you can adapt for your own classroom and curriculum.